Urinary Tract Infection (cont.)

-How do physicians diagnose a urinary tract infection?
+How do health care professionals diagnose a urinary tract infection?

 Diagnosis of a urinary tract infection is based on information someone gives about his or her symptoms, medical and surgical history, medications, habits, and lifestyle.
 A physical examination and lab tests complete the evaluation.

-A doctor may simply perform a urine dipstick test in the office.
+A health care professional may simply perform a urine dipstick test in the office.
 Only a few minutes are needed to obtain results.
 Your health-care provider may also send a urine sample to the lab for culture testing (see below).
 These results take a few days to come back.
 This tells the doctor the exact bacteria causing the infection and to which antibiotics these bacteria have resistance or sensitivity.
 The culture is usually sent for special populations, including men, because they are less likely to get UTIs.
 It is not necessary to send a culture for everyone because the majority of UTIs are caused by the same bacteria.

 - The single most important lab test is urinalysis.
-A urine sample will be tested for signs of infection, such as the presence of white blood cells and bacteria.
+A urine culture will be tested for signs of infection, such as the presence of white blood cells and bacteria.